 As research progressed and my knowledge of digital technologies evolved, Virtual Rosewood grew.
 An enormous amount of documentary research, oral history, and archaeological work now supports this project.
-The resulting digital documentary, 3D modeling, and virtual world building remains the foundation for our public outreach.
+The resulting digital documentary, 3D modeling, and virtual world building remains the foundation for my public outreach.

 It has been seven years since Virtual Rosewood went live.
 This is a LONG time in digital technology.
 The original version is out-of-date.
-Our plans for the future of Virtual Rosewood have been discussed in various publications.
+My plans for the future of Virtual Rosewood have been discussed in various publications.
 For a brief overview, see this publication from 2016.

 Rosewood: An Interactive History is a unique approach to teaching history through the use of video game technologies.
 It draws users into the rural world of north Florida 100 years ago.
 Users interact with various forms of information as they explore a richly detailed 3D world.
 This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via the user interface, and accessing oral histories of survivors and descendants that describe their lives in Rosewood and beyond.